Image of a physician with the text Oregon Medical Malpractice Insurance Physician's Guide overlayed.

 • Punitive Damages – No Cap (only permitted for claims against hospitals and health systems, not individual providers)

-Oregon follows a modified comparative negligence rule which states that an injured plaintiff cannot recover damages if found at more than 50% fault for the injury.
+Oregon follows a modified comparative negligence rule, which states that an injured plaintiff cannot recover damages if found to be more than 50% fault for the injury.
 At less than 50% fault, the injured plaintiff can recover damages at a reduced amount corresponding to their degree of fault.

-In Oregon, the statute of limitations depends on the type of claim and patient age:
+In Oregon, the statute of limitations depends on the type of claim and the patient’s age:

 • Medical Malpractice: 2 years from discovery (or date of reasonable discovery)